How-to Display Video from Multiple Security Cameras on One TV

 HDMI over CAT6 to Extend Cable Distance

 Many times the TV that is used to display the security camera feeds is not located very close to the multiplexer.
-This HDMI over CAT6 system solves that problem and the built-in infrared transmitter / receiver lets you remotely control multiplexer from the TV location.
+You can use the VIewtron IP encoder / decoder kit for a direct HDMI over CAT6 system instead of sending the HDMI signal over a local area network router or switch.

 This is how it works.

-- The video surveillance cameras are still hard wired to the multiplexer using RG59 Siamese cable.
+- The coax / BNC surveillance cameras are still hard wired to the multiplexer using RG59 Siamese cable.

-- The HDMI output of the multiplexer connects to the input of the HDMI over CAT-6 transmitter.
+- The HDMI output of the multiplexer connects to the input of the HDMI over CAT-6 transmitter (Viewtron IP-HDMI-E1).

-- CAT-6 cable is run from the output of the HDMI transmitter to the input of the HDMI receiver.
+- CAT-6 cable is run from the output of the HDMI transmitter to the input of the HDMI receiver (Viewtron IP-HDMI-D4).

 - The HDMI output of the receiver is connected to the TV / monitor with standard HDMI cable.